 You can prevent drought-induced soil shrinkage by watering the ground around your foundation.
 First, dig down into the soil about six inches, at a distance of 6-12 inches from your foundation.
 If you feel the soil is completely dry, allow water from a soaker hose to moisten the soil.
 While you don’t want to flood the earth, a gentle soaking will prevent the supporting earth from shrinking away from your home’s foundation.

 Drought Damage in Dallas?
 Call on Align Foundation Repair

 Since 2000, up to 70% of U.S. lands have experienced abnormally dry conditions, according to the EPA.
 Furthermore, according to the Texas Water Resources Institute, the state experienced its driest period ever recorded in September 2011.

 The consequences of a drought extend way beyond brown grass and poor crop yield.
 Extremely dry weather also leads to home foundation issues.

 When rain becomes scarce and your area shows signs of drought stress, watch for problems with your home’s foundation.
 By staying vigilant, you can avoid major foundation cracks due to drought.
-If you’re not sure how bad the damage is, contact the Dallas foundation repair experts at Align Foundation Repair for a free inspection and estimate.
+Contact us, your Dallas foundation repair experts at Align Foundation Repair If you’re not sure how bad the damage is, for a free inspection and estimate.
 We are a family-owned and operated drainage solution and foundation repair company serving the Dallas-Fort Worth area.
 We always put the customer first and stand behind our work with a Lifetime Warranty!